yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-25-how-to-support-multi-language-on-jekyll-blog-with-polyglot-2.md

 image: /assets/img/technology.webp
 ---
 ## Overview
-About 4 months ago, in early July 12024 of the [Holocene calendar](https://en.wikipedia.org/wiki/Holocene_calendar), I added multilingual support to this Jekyll-based blog hosted on Github Pages by applying the [Polyglot](https://github.com/untra/polyglot) plugin.
+About 4 months ago, in early July 12024, I added multilingual support to this Jekyll-based blog hosted on Github Pages by applying the [Polyglot](https://github.com/untra/polyglot) plugin.
 This series shares the bugs encountered during the process of applying the Polyglot plugin to the Chirpy theme, their solutions, and how to write HTML headers and sitemap.xml with SEO in mind.
 The series consists of 2 posts, and this is the second post in the series.
 - Part 1: [Applying Polyglot Plugin & Implementing hreflang alt Tags, Sitemap, and Language Selection Button](/posts/how-to-support-multi-language-on-jekyll-blog-with-polyglot-1)